FAQs

 • My garage door opener is functional but isn't lifting the door.
 What could be the issue?

-It could be a chain or belt misaligned but most likely is due to a worn or stripped gear in the operator.
-We stock replacement gear kits for most major operators on our service vans and in our shop.
-Be sure to reach out to Keene Door if you need garage door repairs in Brattleboro, VT today!
+The problem could involve a misaligned chain or belt, though the most probable cause is a worn or stripped gear inside the operator.
+We stock replacement gear kits for most major operators on our service vehicles and in our shop.
+Reach out to Keene Door if you require garage door repairs.

 • My garage door won't come down unless I press and hold the wall button.
 Sometimes it starts to come down but then reverses part of the way.
 What is causing this?